 Florida Car Inspection Laws

 Federal law allows for each state to set its own laws pertaining to vehicle safety and emissions testing.
 Many states require annual safety inspections as a means to keep dangerous vehicles off the roadways.
+If a safety issue is in question after a Gainesville car accident, help from an expert legal team can make a difference in your claim.

-Annual emissions testing ensures that carbon emissions do not negatively impact the air quality.
+Annual emissions testing ensures that carbon emissions do not negatively impact air quality.
 Some states require only a vehicle safety inspection, while others also require an emissions test.

 Table of Contents